tyzbit/acars-processor/README.md

 resulting message and Send it somewhere external to ACARS-Processor.
 See [Filters](#available-filters), [Annotators](#available-annotators), and [Receivers](#available-receivers) for more information on what's available.
-You can also use `SelectedFields` in any Filter or Annotate step to limit what fields are provided to subsequent steps, and you may also have a separate step with only `SelectedFields` if you wish.
+You can also use `SelectedFields` at the top level in any Filter step to limit what fields are provided to subsequent steps, and you may also have a separate Filter step with only `SelectedFields` if you wish with remove fields between other steps

 # General Configuration